craftercms/docs/source/developers/plugins/project-plugins.rst

 CrafterCMS uses a default path for CrafterCMS to look for a default representative image of a plugin, the url ``../.crafter/screenshots/``.
 Here's a sample plugin files/directory with a default image to represent the plugin:

   .. code-block:: text
-     :caption: *Example directory structure for a component content type site plugin with a default representative image*
+     :caption: *Example directory structure for a component content type project plugin with a default representative image*
      :emphasize-lines: 1-3

      .crafter/